yugabyte/yugabyte-db/docs/content/latest/integrations/apache-spark/java.md

 ### JSONB Upsert

-The JSONB Upsert functionality in the YugabyteDB Apache Spark connector supports merging data into existing JSONB columns instead of overwriting the existing data.
+The JSONB upsert functionality in the YugabyteDB Apache Spark connector supports merging data into existing JSONB columns instead of overwriting the existing data.

 Data for fields in JSONB columns may be collected at multiple points in time.
 For subsequent loading of partial data (apart from the first batch), you may not want to overwrite existing data for the fields.